-▼ FM/AM selection button
+■ FM/AM selection

-Push the "FM" or "AM" button when the radio is off to turn on the radio.
+Push the "FM AM" button when the radio is off to turn on the radio.

-Push the "FM" or "AM" button when the radio is on to select FM1, FM2 or AM reception.
+Push the "FM AM" button when the radio is on to select FM1, FM2 or AM reception.
+Each brief press of the "FM AM" button changes the radio in the following sequence starting from the last radio band with you selected.